doismellburning/import-essentials/README.md

 but not [`pdb`](https://docs.python.org/3/library/pdb.html) because although it's a good tool, I rarely want a debugger and would much rather improve my logging and testing and observability.

 Got something you think should be on the list?
 [Pull Requests](https://github.com/doismellburning/import-essentials/pulls) welcomed!
-I can't guarantee I'll add it, but I'll certainly give it a try if I haven't already!
+I can't guarantee I'll add it, but I'm certainly up for trying things!

 ## The List